pedes1999/TravelCompany/README.md

 an external csv File.

 To store the data tha you modified to an external Csv just press the corresponding numbers in the GUI.
+The Csvs will be under the data folder.